cwcyau/academic-kickstart-2/content/authors/feng/_index.md

 ---
 # Display name
-name: Kaspar Maertens
+name: Yun Feng

 # Username (this should match the folder name)
 authors:
-- kaspar
+- feng

 # Is this the primary user of the site?
 superuser: false